abbystokes/wildfire-risk-ml/README.md

 ---- NOTEBOOKS / PYTHON FILES ----

 data_exploration.ipynb   ---    Notebook which does some initial data exploration primarily using the FireScar_CL_Summary_1985-2018.xlsx file.
 Looks general information such as number of fires per year, month, and region, spatial distribution of fires by year for the region of Maule, and some initial geospatial statistical tests such as Ripley's K and KDE plots / correlation maps.

 fire_viewer.ipynb   ---   Widget to visualize fire burn scar data for Maule.
 Visualizes burn scar vector, NBR, and severity map, as well as pre- and post-fire images with burn scar boundary overlay

-data_preprocessing.ipynb   ---   Notebook containing to visualize and plan for data pre-processing task carried out in image_processing.ipynb cropping and padding of images, and save as tif files for machine learning (mask.tif and merged.tif)
+data_preprocessing_prep.ipynb   ---   Notebook containing to visualize and plan for data pre-processing task carried out in image_processing.ipynb cropping and padding of images, and save as tif files for machine learning (mask.tif and merged.tif)

 fire_scar_prediction.ipynb   ---   Notebook which creates a simple UNet model to predict fire scar base on post-fire image.
 Proto-type to see that code runs